 - Here are three example mentoring groups (CM’s, Wingers and Strikers) try and sort mentoring groups by position

-- Each group has one of my three ‘team leaders‘ (check the hierarchy page under dynamics) who is older than all the other members of the group
+- Each group has one of my three ‘team leaders‘ (check the hierarchy page under dynamics).
+They are older than all the other members of the group

 - The first group has one much older player (28) compared to an average of under 20 for the remaining three players.
 The personalities are a lot more likely to be influenced by the older player (e.g. Perfectionist, one of the best personalities for a player to have)

-- The other two groups have Team leaders of a similar age but larger stature, its the first-teamer helping some of the rotation options with PPM’s (Player Preferred Moves) and I’m hoping some of them will pick up some key ones including Bruma and Werner’s trait Knock Ball Past Opponent.
+- The other two groups have Team leaders of a similar age but larger stature, its the first-teamer helping some of the rotation options with PPM’s (Player Preferred Moves).
+I’m hoping some of them will pick up some key ones including Bruma and Werner’s trait Knock Ball Past Opponent.

 Step 3: Individual Training; The Lottery Game

-Some times (in the case above) players will really take to training and improve drastically over a short space of time.
-In this case, my 17 year old has improved in lots of areas in just a few early months in the season.
-With a low risk of injury, he can safely play Under 19 matches and often sit on the bench in case anything happens in the first team.
+Some times (in the case above) players will really take to training.
+They’ll improve drastically in key areas over a short space of time.
+For example, my 17 year old has improved lots of areas in just a few early months in the season.
+With a low risk of injury, he play’s Under 19 matches and sit on the bench in case anything happens in the first team.

 When choosing whether to a) assign a player individual training and b) which additional focus to give him: always ask your assistant.
 They are usually fairly reliable and are more in touch with the likelihood of injuries than we all are.